jdrew1303/sc-embedded-database/README.md

 loanRepositoryFactory.$inject = ['scEmbeddedDatabase'];

-angular.module('scJanPozycz.loan', ['scEmbeddedDatabase'])
+angular.module('scJanPozycz.loan', ['ng', 'scEmbeddedDatabase'])
   .factory('loanRepository', loanRepositoryFactory);
 ```

 It's important to realize how the aliases in the SELECT clause determine the returned data format.
-A proper use of the `_` underscore character allows you to return some columns as the properties of
-an embedded object.
+A proper use of the
+`_` underscore character allows you to return some columns as the properties of an embedded object.

 For example, the following SELECT statement: